Marcelo-Koscina/Is-Aviation-Safe-Data-Visualization-Tableau-and-Prediction-Python---Machine-Learning-/README.md

 * Goals: Answering the question 'Is aviation safe?' through risks and probabilites analysis involved in the mentioned accidents, as well as creating a predictor capable to foreseen air disasters possibilities.

-* IMPORTANT DEFINITION - Air Incident / Air Accident difference: Air Incident is any event involving an airplane that some how put goods or human lives at risk.
-Air Accident is an incident which causes serious damage, injury or fatal victims.
+* IMPORTANT DEFINITION - Air Incident / Air Accident difference:
+  Air Incident: is any event involving one or more airplanes that some how put goods or human lives at risk.
+  Air Accident: is an incident which caused serious damage, injury or fatal victims.

 * After all 15 datasets preparation (one dataset per year) 1507 air accidents, and only in scheduled commercial flights,  were considered on this analysis.